jaysoniccole/BeeBottle200/README.md

 - 👋 Hi, I’m @jaysoniccole
-- 👀 I’m interested in ... modding games, art, making music, making youtube videos.
+- 👀 I’m interested in ... making games, art, making music, making youtube videos.
-- 🌱 I’m currently learning ... music production.
+- 🌱 I’m currently learning ... game development.
-- 💞️ I’m looking to collaborate on ... nothing for now.
+- 💞️ I’m looking to collaborate on ... other projects related to game development.
-- 📫 How to reach me ... on gamejolt, maybe youtube.
+- 📫 How to reach me ... on gamebanana, discord, maybe youtube.

 <!---
 jaysoniccole/jaysoniccole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.